DaBlower/tempBoard/firmware/README.md

 A PCB that shows temperature and relative humidity on a 128x64px OLED screen using the SHTC3 sensor

 ## Features
+- An SHTC3 temperature and relative humidity sensor gets data about temperature and relative humidity
-- OLED display that shows temperature and humidity
+- OLED display that shows the data
-- Indicator LEDs that light up when
+- Indicator LEDs that light up when the temperature or humidity gets extreme
+- A XIAO RP2040 microcontroller

 ## Files
 To program the XIAO RP2040, follow [this guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-Arduino/) and open [this file](/firmware/tempBoard/tempBoard.ino) in the Arduino IDE.